Create a customer database. The foundation of your CRM for sales, service and compliance

 What we can learn from the greats

-Even if companies like Apple or Amazon have different resources, their CRM principles can be transferred:
+Even though companies such as Apple and Amazon have different resources, their CRM principles can be applied elsewhere:

-• Apple ensures a consistent brand experience with consistent user accounts (Apple ID), device integration and an intelligent customer approach.
+• Apple ensures a consistent brand experience with consistent user accounts (Apple ID), device integration and intelligent customer communication.

-• Amazon uses a finely tuned CRM that evaluates customer behaviour, generates personalized recommendations and enables processes such as one-click purchasing.
+• Amazon uses a finely tuned CRM system that evaluates customer behaviour, generates personalised recommendations and enables processes such as 1-click purchasing.

-→ The common denominator: customer centricity, data integration and continuous optimization.
+The common denominator: customer focus, data integration and continuous optimisation.

 Challenges when introducing a CRM system

-A modern CRM system has many advantages – but also typical pitfalls.
+A modern CRM system offers many advantages – but also typical pitfalls.
 We encounter these three issues particularly frequently:

 The processing of personal data requires clear processes and technical measures – e.g. role allocation, documentation, deletion concepts.

-A CRM only comes into its own when it is connected to email, ERP, store or telephone systems.
-Missing interfaces lead to media disruptions and manual detours.
+A CRM system only unleashes its full potential when it is connected to email, ERP, shop or telephone systems.
+Missing interfaces lead to media breaks and manual detours.

 A CRM database is only as good as its content.
-Ensuring that data is consistent, complete and up-to-date lays the foundation for well-founded decisions.
+Ensuring that data is consistent, complete and up to date lays the foundation for sound decision-making.

 Data protection in the customer database: What you need to consider according to the GDPR

-If you store personal data, the rules of the GDPR apply.
-(Here you will find the basics according to Art.
-5 GDPR):
+When you store personal data, the rules of the GDPR apply.
+Here you will find the basics according to Art.
+5 GDPR:

 • Purpose limitation: Data may only be used for the intended purpose

-• AI-supported analysis: AI-supported analysis: prediction of customer behavior, smart lead scoring models – e.g. by Zendesk AI
+• AI-supported analysis: Prediction of customer behaviour, smart lead scoring models – e.g. through Zendesk AI

-• Self-service & portals: customers manage data themselves via portals – takes the pressure off your team
+• Self-service & portals: Customers manage their own data via portals – reducing the workload on your team

-• Omnichannel CRM: email, chat, phone, WhatsApp – all in one interface
+• Omnichannel CRM: Email, chat, telephone, WhatsApp – all in one interface

 Why Leafworks is the right partner for your CRM implementation

-The introduction of a CRM system is not just a question of tools – it affects processes, people and the system landscape.
-Leafworks supports you with a practical, open-technology approach.
-For more in-depth projects, we recommend our CRM consulting services:
+The introduction of a CRM system is not purely a question of tools – it affects processes, people and the system landscape.
+Leafworks supports you with CRM consulting using a practical, technology-neutral approach:

-• System selection with a sense of proportion – in line with objectives and IT environment
+• System selection with a sense of proportion – tailored to your goals and IT environment

-• Integration into existing tools – e.g. Zendesk, ERP, store
+• Integration into existing tools – e.g. HubSpot, Zendesk, ERP, shop

 • Employee training & change management – for genuine acceptance

-• Fast implementation – not in months, but in a few weeks
+• Rapid implementation – not in months, but in a few weeks

-We have been advising companies from a wide range of industries for many years – pragmatically, with a clear focus on impact.
+For many years, we have been advising companies from a wide range of industries – pragmatically, with a clear focus on impact.

 Conclusion: Your customer database is more than just a file